Before we jump into any analysis, we wanted to start by discussing

 When we print out batting_2014_2015

-now, we notice that
+, we notice that it

-it is easier to read in this proper “tidy” format.
+is easier to read in this proper “tidy” format.
 Moreover, many of the

 tidyverse